capytaine/capytaine/docs/user_manual/installation.rst

 More optional dependencies can be specified, as well as specific versions of capytaine::

-    uv run --with "capytaine==2.1" --with matplotlib --with meshio path/to/my_script.py
+    uv run --with "capytaine==2.1" --with matplotlib --with meshio --script path/to/my_script.py

 The following optional dependencies can be used together with Capytaine.